Ping i525 vs i210: What Are the Differences?

 First, let’s consider the i525:

-The Ping i525 is designed with a cavity-back construction and features a thinner topline, minimal offset, and a compact head shape that is favored by better players.
+The Ping i525 features a cavity-back construction, thinner topline, minimal offset, and compact head shape that advanced players love.

-It has a high-strength maraging steel face that is combined with a 17-4 stainless steel body, allowing for a larger face and increased ball speed.
+It has a high-strength maraging steel face fused with a 17-4 stainless steel body, allowing for a larger club face and increased ball speed.

 The iron is available in 3-PW and features a clean and modern chrome finish.